My Child Lebensborn

-My Child Lebensborn is a 2018 social simulation game developed by Teknopilot and Sarepta Studio and published by Teknopilot for iOS, Android, Windows, Nintendo Switch, PlayStation 4, and Xbox One.
+My Child Lebensborn (Norwegian: mitt barn Lebensborn) is a 2018 social simulation game developed by Teknopilot and Sarepta Studio and published by Teknopilot for iOS, Android, Windows, Nintendo Switch, PlayStation 4, and Xbox One.
 The player takes the role of parenting a lebensborn child in Norway after World War II and helps them to navigate growing up and bullying that they face because of their background.
 The game received praise for its portrayal of emotional trauma, but reviewers noted that the game could be tough to play through.

 Gameplay

 In My Child Lebensborn, the player plays as an adoptive parent of a Lebensborn child in Norway after World War II.
 The player must make choices based on off-screen events (e.g. responding to the child being bullied at school) and help to take care of them at home (e.g. making food for them).
 Each day, there are a limited units of time that the player can use to care for the child, doing activities like washing, feeding, cooking or reading bedside stories.
 At the end of each chapter of the game, the player sees how their decisions all throughout the gameplay affect the mental status of their child at the end.